New England Patriots' Antonio Brown accused of sexual assault, rape by former trainer

 CLICK HERE TO GET THE FOX NEWS APP

-Both emails are dated June 29 with no year listed.
 Brown was playing for the Pittsburgh Steelers at the time of the alleged incidents.

 Brown was released by the Oakland Raiders last week after clashing with the team throughout training camp.
 He agreed to a contract with New England on Saturday but has yet to play for the Patriots.